-In this tutorial, we’ll walk through how to locate and troubleshoot theme or plugin conflicts.
+This tutorial will walk through how to locate and troubleshoot theme or plugin conflicts.

-How to Check for Plugin Conflicts
+Checking for Plugin Conflicts

 1. Take a Site Backup